 The Invisible Dragon makes the argument that not only are we allowed to, but that we must take pleasure in art, however frivolous that sentiment may seem.
 Otherwise, what’s the point?

 Opponents would argue that the point is that society has ills that need fixing.
 But is that art’s job?
 Can it be, even?
-Consider, for example, the thousands of artworks about the environment that have been made since the first Earth Day in 1970.
+Consider the thousands of artworks about the environment that have been made since the first Earth Day in 1970.
 How many times have you encountered art about climate change in galleries and kunsthalles and museums?
 Some of those artworks have been wonderful, even magnificent, but collectively, they have not made a hill of beans of difference in the larger public perception of climate change when compared with actual climate change, whose extreme weather events and noticeably shorter winters are finally starting to get people’s attention.
 I’m not saying that artists shouldn’t choose the environment as their subject, any more than I would argue that Rubens shouldn’t have made the Counter Reformation his — but let’s be frank about where the money is coming from in both cases.
 Artists today are financially rewarded by people with political agendas, as has always been the case.

 Many people in the art world believe that art’s primary job is to save the world — and that not to believe so is heresy, and that any art that doesn’t try is frivolous at best and sinful at worst.
 That, like the bowerbird, we should not select art based on anything but the larger project of survival of the species.
 No wonder it feels sometimes like nobody is having any fun.